Oyekunle-Mark/blog/content/posts/the-burden-of-writing-new-code.md

 title: "The Burden of Writing New Code"
 date: 2024-05-26
 description: "Maintenance is the overhead attached to adding new code."
-summary: "There is a cost attached to adding new code.
-No matter how good the code you are adding.
-We must not presume there are only positives to our problem solving by introducing new code."
+summary: "Producing code comes with costs.
+No matter how good the code you added was.
+Do not presume there are only positives to problem-solving by introducing new code."
 tags: ["opinion-pieces"]
-draft: true
+draft: false
 ---

 Producing code comes with costs.
 No matter how good the code you added was.
 Do not presume there are only positives to problem-solving by introducing new code.